 Want to get out of the city?
-Consider a day trip up to Whistler, B.C. which is just a 90-minute drive from downtown Vancouver.
-It's a world-class ski destination if you want to hit the slopes, but don't sleep on Whistler as a summertime destination, too.
+Consider a day trip up to Whistler, just a 90-minute drive from downtown Vancouver.
+It's a world-class ski destination if you want to hit the slopes, but don't sleep on Whistler as a summertime destination, either.
 The town's mountain biking and hiking scene makes it a vibrant place all year round.

-Cheap Flights to the Canadian Rockies and Banff
+Cheap Flights to the Canadian Rockies & Banff

 Calgary might not move the needle for many travelers, but Calgary's airport (YYC) is a gateway to some of the most beautiful places in North America.

-Of course, the most popular reason to travel to Calgary is to get to the Canadian Rockies.
+The single most popular reason to head for Calgary is to get to the Canadian Rockies.
 Banff is a special place, with some of the most serene, beautiful mountains around.
-Spring for a night or two at the idyllic Fairmont Banff Springs or at least visit the classic property.
+Spring for a night or two at the idyllic Fairmont Banff Springs – or at least visit the classic property.

 Banff doesn't have to be as expensive as the Banff Springs, though.
-Families can navigate the Banff area on a budget, too.
+Families can navigate the Banff area on a budget.
 Head down the highway to discover Lake Louise, another a one-of-a-kind destination.
-The lake itself is screensaver beautiful and features tons of world-class hiking and sightseeing.
-It's also home to a pricey Fairmont property that is right on the lake.
+And for our Thrifty Traveler Premium+ members, all you might need is a few thousand Delta SkyMiles and $66 in taxes and fees to pull it off!

 Toronto is one of our great North American cities for a reason.
 It's a massive, diverse, and eclectic metropolitan area and could entertain any traveler.